Frequently asked questions

 For people who do not require accessibility arrangements:

 There is no parking at the venue; however, there are council car parks in the area.
-Please check the Birmingham City Council Website.
+Please check the Birmingham City Council Website (Snow Hill and Town Hall are the closest car parks).

 How far is the venue from the local train stations?